stupidOtter/simpleNN/README.md

 # simpleNN

-Neural Network is trying to emulate humain being brain
+Neural Network is trying to emulate humain being brain.
+There are layers of neurons, the neurons are connected and weighted.